Magik: Fictional character biography

-Illyana is chosen as one of the "Phoenix Five," a group of X-Men granted additional powers by the Phoenix Force.
+In Avengers vs. X-Men, Illyana is chosen as one of the "Phoenix Five", a group of X-Men granted additional powers by the Phoenix Force.
 After Ms. Marvel is defeated by Rogue, Magik appears and gags the Avenger before teleporting her into Limbo, trapping her and terrifying Rogue.
 Following the defeat of Cyclops, Magik and the other former members of the Phoenix Five are reported to have fled.
 Magik joins Cyclops' team of X-Men at the New Xavier School at the old Weapon X facility.
-The Phoenix apparently has damaged Magik's powers, like it apparently did to the other five; Illyana initially thinks her ability to channel increased energies from Limbo is a power upgrade, but Dormmamu pulls her into Limbo, and demonstrates that her newfound ability to effortlessly summon Limbo energies is destroying Limbo.
-Dormmamu later pulls the entire Uncanny team into Limbo, intending to kill them in front of Magik before he kills her.
+The Phoenix apparently has damaged Magik's powers, like it apparently did to the other five; Illyana initially thinks her ability to channel increased energies from Limbo is a power upgrade, but Dormammu pulls her into Limbo, and demonstrates that her newfound ability to effortlessly summon Limbo energies is destroying Limbo.
+Dormammu later pulls the entire Uncanny team into Limbo, intending to kill them in front of Magik before he kills her.
 They fight back and Illyana absorbs all of Limbo's mystic energy, causing it and its creatures to disappear.
 She sends the X-Men back to Earth, and travels back through time to become the protégé of a past version of Doctor Strange, explaining that she needs a greater understanding of magic, so as to better control her mutant powers.

-It is eventually discovered that Magik along with Cyclops, Emma Frost, Magneto and Colossus were actually infected with nano-sentinels by Dark Beast, after the incident with the Phoenix Force, and that was the real cause for their broken powers or sudden upgrade.
+It is eventually discovered that Magik along with Cyclops, Emma Frost, Magneto, and Colossus were actually infected with nano-sentinels by Dark Beast, after the incident with the Phoenix Force, and that was the real cause for their broken powers or sudden upgrade.
 She has since regained total control over her powers and was able to recreate Limbo.

 She later helps Doctor Strange defeat the Empirikul, a science cult focused on destroying magic in every dimension.

-Magik is employed by Karma to lead a new New Mutants team along with Wolfsbane, Rictor, Strong Guy, Prodigy and Boom-Boom.
+Magik is employed by Karma to lead a new New Mutants team along with Wolfsbane, Rictor, Strong Guy, Prodigy, and Boom-Boom.

 When an eco-terrorist group attempted to use the Man-Thing as a weapon against humanity, the part of Ted Sallis within the creature attempted to stop the threat by summoning the demon lord Belasco, who he had previously made a deal with to gain the insight necessary to crack the super-soldier serum.
 Instead, this ritual summoned Illyana, who offered to release Sallis from the Man-Thing with the warning that this would leave Man-Thing a creature of instinct who could endanger the world.
 Sallis accepted that he had to remain in Man-Thing, but Illyana not only helped stop the group that had unleashed Man-Thing as a weapon, but later summoned Belasco so that Sallis could punish the demon for his role in Sallis's fall.